Guy de Crecy, Comte de Rochefort sur Yvelin

 Last Edited=22 Jun 2008

-Adelaide Mabel Chapman was the daughter of Horace Edward Chapman and Adelaide Maria Fletcher.1,2 She married Field Marshal Edmund Henry Hynman Allenby, 1st Viscount Allenby of Megiddo, son of Hyman Allenby and Catherine Anne Cane, on 30 December 1896 at Donhead, St. Andrews, Wiltshire, England.1,2 She died on 20 March 1942.1
+Adelaide Mabel Chapman was the daughter of Horace Edward Chapman and Adelaide Maria Fletcher.1,2 She married Field Marshal Edmund Henry Hynman Allenby, 1st Viscount Allenby of Megiddo, son of Hynman Allenby and Catherine Anne Cane, on 30 December 1896 at Donhead, St. Andrews, Wiltshire, EnglandG.1,2 She died on 20 March 1942.1

-From 30 December 1896, her married name became Allenby.1 She was decorated with the award of the Grand Cordon, Order of El Kemal of Egypt.1 As a result of her marriage, Adelaide Mabel Chapman was styled as Viscountess Allenby of Megiddo on 7 October 1919.
-She was invested as a Dame of Grace, Order of St. John of Jerusalem (D.G.St.J.).1
+From 30 December 1896, her married name became Allenby.1 She was awarded the Grand Cordon, Order of El Kemal of Egypt.1 After her marriage, Adelaide Mabel Chapman was styled as Viscountess Allenby of Megiddo on 7 October 1919.
+She was appointed Dame of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (D.G.St.J.)1

 Citations